Public consultation on External Conduct Standards

 OAGDS is one part of the process for obtaining endorsement as a deductible gift recipient (DGR).
 The DGR process is managed by the Australian Taxation Office (ATO).
 For more information, visit the Australian Taxation Office website.

-The new OAGDS Eligibility Criteria contain conditions that organisations need to meet in order to be declared as an ‘approved organisation’ by the Minister for Foreign Affairs.
-The new OAGDS Eligibility Criteria are available below.
+The OAGDS Eligibility Criteria contain conditions that organisations need to meet in order to be declared as an ‘approved organisation’ by the Minister for Foreign Affairs.
+The OAGDS Eligibility Criteria are available below.

-The new OAGDS Guidelines will assist organisations to understand the new OAGDS Eligibility Criteria and application process, as well as the details and supporting evidence organisations can submit for each OAGDS Eligibility Criteria.
+The OAGDS Guidelines will assist organisations to understand the new OAGDS Eligibility Criteria and application process, as well as the details and supporting evidence organisations can submit for each OAGDS Eligibility Criteria.
 The new OAGDS Guidelines are available below.

 To be eligible to apply for OAGDS the organisation applying must: